sassoftware/restaf-demos/README.md

 - listLibraries - list available libraries in cas or sas
 - findTable     - check if specified table  exists in specified library in cas or sas
 - listTables  - list tables in a specified library in cas or sas
-- readTable   - read records from a cas or sas table
+- readTable   - read records from a cas or sas table(see sasQuery tool for an alternate)

 ### Scoring with Models in MAS